tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 (Jump to the end of my Folsom guide for the extended set of FAQs)

 - Vaccine #3: Get a meningitis vaccine while you’re at it.
-There was an outbreak in Florida.
-Get the ACMY vaccine since the current is meningitis serogroup C. Your local CVS, Walgreens, etc. should have it available or your primary care physician.
+Your local CVS, Walgreens, etc. should have it available or your primary care physician.

 - Vaccine #4: Get the HPV vaccine too if you’re the right age (it’s expanded) and have coverage.
 HPV can lead to forms of anal cancer.